 Bernalillo County Metropolitan Court

-The Honorable Maria Dominguez presides over the Bernalillo County Metropolitan Court’s Outreach Court Program.
+The Honorable Asra I. Elliott presides over Bernalillo County Metropolitan Court’s Outreach Court Program.

 The prospective participants are referred to court staff to determine eligibility by their

 community advocate.
 If approved for participation, court staff will notify all involved parties.
 The participant will work with their client advocate at their chosen program to design a plan to move towards self-sufficiency prior to appearing in court.
 This initiative shows a participant’s willingness to seek justice and to reconcile their past by their continued efforts to reclaim their future.

 Providers will write letters of advocacy on behalf of the participant and their efforts in the program.
 This is symbolic of the relationship between the client and the program, and outlines their accomplishments, providing the Court with insight into their efforts.
 The Court will review the letter of advocacy and determine the graduation time of the participant to be held at a community provider’s location.

 Outreach Court enables homeless and precariously housed individuals who are actively engaged in the program to address their outstanding legal obligations, freeing them to reclaim their lives and return to the community as valued members.